kaveenseneviratne/ai-resume-checker/README.md

 ##  Contributing

-Pull requests are welcome!\
+Pull requests are welcome!
+To contribute:
-To contribute: 1.
-Fork the repository\
+1. Fork the repository
-2. Create a feature branch\
+2. Create a feature branch
 3. Submit a pull request

 ------------------------------------------------------------------------